tushrahuja/ExpenseTrade/README.md

 ---

-## 🚧 **Project Status: Work in Progress** 🚧

-ExpenseTrade is under active development!
-While we’ve implemented core features, we’re continuing to improve and expand the platform to deliver an even better experience for our users.

----

 ### ✅ **Features Implemented**
 1. **User Authentication** 🔒
    Secure registration, login, and password reset with CAPTCHA validation and email integration.